rooshutter/MHC-Flow/README.md

 Note: This project is under active development and is not yet production-ready.

-This is a joint project between the labs of Erik Bekkers at the University of Amsterdam and that of Li Xue at the Radboud University Medical Center.
+This is a joint project between the labs of Erik Bekkers at the University of Amsterdam and Li Xue at Radboud University Medical Center (Radboudumc).

 ## Dataset
 **Downloading dataset**: